A BRIEF BIOGRAPHY OF CHARLES DICKENS

-Dickens himself was passionately interested in reform.
+Charles Dickens was passionately interested in reform.
 In 1850 he started a weekly magazine called Household Words to promote reform.
 It ceased publication in 1859 but it was replaced by another magazine called All The Year Round.

 Meanwhile in 1853 Dickens wrote a child's history of England.
 In 1853 Dickens wrote Bleak House.
 In 1854 Hard Times was published.
 It was followed by Little Dorrit in 1857.
 In 1859 Charles Dickens wrote a Tale of Two Cities in 1859 and Great Expectations.
 He wrote Our Mutual Friend in 1865.
 In 1866 Dickens wrote a famous ghost story called The Signal Man.
 Then in 1866-67 Dickens visited the USA again.
 Charles Dickens died on 9 June 1870.
 He was 58 when he died.
 At the time of his death Dickens was working on a book called The Mystery of Edwin Drood.
 Charles Dickens was buried in Westminster Abbey.

 Charles Dickens Museum